Job Description: Oil and Gas Attorney Jobs

 Energy Attorney

-An energy attorney, also known an as oil & gas attorney, is a professional, legally requisitioned to work in the energy sector.
+An energy attorney, also known as an oil and gas attorney, is a professional legally requisitioned to work in the energy sector.

-They deal with clients such as energy companies & government bodies.
-The scope of their work is to handle electricity, gas, coal, and some energy trading work.
+They deal with clients such as energy companies and government bodies.
+Their work involves handling electricity, gas, coal, and energy trading.

 ADVERTISEMENT